mahimairaja/NUS_007/README.md

 ## Acknowledgements

 The image data folder was downloaded from an article on [pyimagesearch](https://www.pyimagesearch.com/2019/04/29/detecting-parkinsons-disease-with-opencv-computer-vision-and-the-spiral-wave-test/) which provides the author's own approach using machine learning algorithms on this data set.
 Few of the computer vision techniques were revised from his post.
-Additionally, he mentioned the source of the data set, Adriano de Oliveira Andrade and Joao Paulo Folado from the NIATS of Federal University of Uberlândia.
+Originally the dataset is curated by Adriano de Oliveira Andrade and Joao Paulo Folado from the NIATS of Federal University of Uberlândia.